 Other Places to Visit in the Monument

 The Clarno Unit has the oldest exposed layers of the park, and the only unit with fossils along the trail.
 Remember, no collecting fossils.

 Painted Hills Unit

 The colorful stripes and gentle ripples of the Painted Hills makes it one of the most popular destinations in the park.

-The Thomas Condon Paleontology and Visitor Center displays fossils from the entirety of the John Day Fossil Beds.
+The Thomas Condon Visitor Center displays fossils from the entirety of the John Day Fossil Beds.